hieuimba/Guess-The-ELO/README.md

 </p>

 ## Description
-Guess the Elo is a quiz game where you guess the Elo rating of a chess match.
+Guess the Elo is a casual quiz game where you guess the Elo rating of a chess match.
 Test your chess knowledge and intuition by earning the most points across rounds or by surviving the longest in Endless mode!

 ## How To Play
 - Each round presents you with a random chess game